 Delay in diagnosis is a global problem as we often think of mimics such as migraine, encephalitis, or seizure-related Todd’s paresis.
 Urgent neuroimaging is needed to diagnose stroke with treatment initiated within a 4.5-hour window.

 You assess Ben using an ABCDE approach.
 He has a patent airway, with no respiratory or cardiovascular compromise and normal vital signs.
-You calculate his GCS as 13 (eyes opening spontaneously = 4, confused and slurred speech = 4, moves to localised pain but with right hemiplegia = 5).
+You calculate his GCS as 13 (eyes opening spontaneously = 4, confused and slurred speech = 4, moves to localized pain but with right hemiplegia = 5).
 The nurse suggests you call an urgent code stroke.
-The neurology team, anaesthetist and PICU team arrive quickly.
-After assessment by the neurology team, and a brief discussion around the need for intubation Ben is taken for imaging, unintubated.
+The neurology team, anaesthetist, and PICU team arrive quickly.
+After assessment by the neurology team and a brief discussion around the need for intubation Ben is taken for imaging, unintubated.